Golem: An algorithm for robust experiment and process optimization: Background and related work

 where $\mathcal{U}$ is an area of parameter space in the neighborhood of $\bm{x}$, the size of which is determined by $\delta$. $g(\bm{x})$ then takes the place of $f(\bm{x})$ in the optimization problem.
 This approach corresponds to optimizing for a worst-case scenario, since the robust merit is defined as the worst (i.e., maximum, in minimization tasks) value of $f(\bm{x})$ in the neighborhood of $\bm{x}$.
 Despite being computationally attractive, this approach is generally conservative and can result in robust solutions with poor average performance.\cite{Beyer:2007}

 A different way to approach the problem is to treat input parameters probabilistically as random variables.
-Probability distributions for input parameters can be defined assuming knowledge about the uncertainty or expected variability of the experimental conditions.\cite{Beyer:2007} In this case, the objective function $f(\bm{x})$ becomes a random quantity itself, with its own (unknown) probability density (Figure \ref{fig:toy_example}).
+Probability distributions for input parameters can be defined assuming knowledge about the uncertainty or expected variability of the experimental conditions.\cite{Beyer:2007} In this case, the objective function $f(\bm{x})$ becomes a random quantity itself, with its own (unknown) probability density (Figure \ref{fig:golem_scheme}a).
 The robust counterpart of $f(\bm{x})$ can then be defined as its expectation value,

-Here, $\bm{\delta}$ is a random variable with probability density $p(\bm{\delta})$, which represents the uncertainty of the input conditions at $\bm{x}$.
+Here, $\bm{\widetilde{x}} = \bm{{x}} + \bm{\delta}$, where $\bm{\delta}$ is a random variable with probability density $p(\bm{\delta})$, which represents the uncertainty of the input conditions at $\bm{x}$ (see section \ref{section:golem_derivation} for a different, but equivalent formulation).
 This definition ensures that the solution of the robust optimization problem is average-case optimal.
 For example, assume $f(\bm{x})$ is the yield of a reaction given the reaction conditions $\bm{x}$.
 However, we know the optimized protocol will be used multiple times in the future without carefully monitoring the experimental conditions.
-By optimizing $g(\bm{x})$ as defined above, instead of $f(\bm{x})$, and assuming that $p(\bm{\delta})$ captures the variability of future experimental conditions correctly, one can identify a set of experimental conditions that returns the best possible yield on average across multiple repeated experiments.
+By optimizing $g(\bm{x})$ as defined above, instead of $f(\bm{x})$, and assuming that $p(\bm{\widetilde{x}})$ captures the variability of future experimental conditions correctly, one can identify a set of experimental conditions that returns the best possible yield on average across multiple repeated experiments.

 Despite its attractiveness, the probabilistic approach to robust optimization presents computational challenges.
-In fact, the above expectation cannot be computed analytically for most combinations of $f(\bm{x})$ and $p(\bm{\delta})$.
-One solution is to approximate $\mathbb{E}[f(\bm{x})]$ by numerical integration, using quadrature or sampling approaches.\cite{Pearce:2017,ToscanoPalmerin:2018} However, this strategy can become computationally expensive as the dimensionality of the problem increases and if $g(\bm{x})$ is to be computed for many samples.
+In fact, the above expectation cannot be computed analytically for most combinations of $f(\bm{x})$ and $p(\bm{\widetilde{x}})$.
+One solution is to approximate $\mathbb{E}[f(\widetilde{\bm{x}})]$ by numerical integration, using quadrature or sampling approaches.\cite{Dellaportas1995,Pearce:2017,ToscanoPalmerin:2018} However, this strategy can become computationally expensive as the dimensionality of the problem increases and if $g(\bm{x})$ is to be computed for many samples.
 As an alternative numerical approach, it has been proposed to use a small number of carefully chosen points in $\bm{x}$ to cheaply approximate the integral.\cite{Nogueira:2016} Selecting optimal points for arbitrary probability distributions is not straightforward, however.\cite{Julier:2002}